-It’s important to know chess tactics patterns because it will improve your tactical awareness and support an effective calculation method.
+It’s important to know chess tactics patterns because it supports an effective calculation method and will improve your tactical awareness.

 Here’s a list of the important chess tactics patterns you should know.